 It’s been 9 years since this Franco Baresi gave this quote, it’s also been 9 years since AC Milan in a deep financial rut sold Thiago Silva to PSG for what was at the time a world record fee paid for a defender.
 Never mind all of the success Silva achieved in France for his legacy this was the worst possible move.
 If Thiago Silva had spent his prime in a more popular League maybe then he would be getting the appropriate appreciation he deserves at the twilight of his career.
 Instead he spent them in a League no one really rates casually dropping 8 out of 10s weekly.

 If a tree falls in a forest and no one is around to hear it, did it make a sound?
-If Thiago Silva kept 10 clean sheets while conceding 11 League goals in his first 20 Ligue 1 games does it really mean anything?
-What is Thiago Silva’s value to PSG if late in the season with him out PSG still win away from home to Marseille who finished 2nd in the League (scoring a putrid 42 goals in 38 league games)?
+If Thiago Silva kept 10 clean sheets while conceding only 11 League goals in his first 20 Ligue 1 games, does it really mean anything?
+What is Thiago Silva’s value to PSG if late in his first season with Silva out PSG still win away from home to 2nd place Marseille who finished the league season scoring a putrid 42 goals in 38 league games?
 They could’ve probably walked the league without him and that makes establishing his value during his PSG years quite difficult.
 Silva needed to be in an actual competitive league during his prime where his chameleon like skill set could be fully appreciated by a contender and their fan base, instead we have arguably the best defender of his era having no stand out seasons for us as fans to look back to with fondness.
 This is very sad as it is this word of mouth that keeps you relevant and propels your legacy in football.
-Nemanja Vidic left United close to 7 years ago but you still here his praises and would think he never dropped anything below a 9/10 because he spent his prime at the right club.
+Nemanja Vidic left United close to 7 years ago but you still hear his praises and would think he never dropped anything below a 9/10 because he spent his prime at the right club.